-During 2021-22 the Trust was proud to launch a new student voice activity reaching across all secondary schools and a number of primary schools in the Trust.
-The "Bradford Student Pandemic Recovery Summit" brought together students from across the five Multi-Academy Trusts in the city to meet Civic leaders to highlight and debate what changes and improvements they would like to see across the Local Authority Area.
+Student voice, during 2022-23, continues to move forward with both secondary schools and primary schools engaged within the Trust.
+The "Bradford Student Summit" continues with students from across the five Multi-Academy Trusts in the city to meet Civic leaders to highlight and debate what changes and improvements they would like to see across the Local Authority Area.
+The students continue to engage officials with the topics that matter to them mental health, cost-of-living, and anti-racism through the Bradford Citizens project.